Telsey Advisory Group Maintains Burlington Stores (BURL) Outperform Recommendation

 Capital International Investors holds 8,608K shares representing 13.82% ownership of the company.
 In its prior filing, the firm reported owning 8,606K shares , representing an increase of 0.02%.
 The firm increased its portfolio allocation in BURL by 2.57% over the last quarter.

 Jpmorgan Chase holds 6,842K shares representing 10.99% ownership of the company.
 In its prior filing, the firm reported owning 5,868K shares , representing an increase of 14.23%.
-The firm increased its portfolio allocation in BURL by 16.86% over the last quarter.
+The firm decreased its portfolio allocation in BURL by 87.66% over the last quarter.

 AGTHX - GROWTH FUND OF AMERICA holds 4,094K shares representing 6.57% ownership of the company.
 In its prior filing, the firm reported owning 2,432K shares , representing an increase of 40.60%.
 The firm increased its portfolio allocation in BURL by 52.50% over the last quarter.